-11850 Merchants Walk Suite 100 Newport News, VA 23606 College of Technology College of Business and Criminal Justice College of Culinary Arts College of Health Science, Medical Careers Institute
+11850 Merchants Walk Suite 100 Newport News, VA 23606 College of Technology College of Business and Criminal Justice College of Culinary Arts

 The Newport News campus is located in one of the cities that make up beautiful Hampton Roads.
 The campus in located on the peninsula off of Omni Boulevard.
 Students are a short drive from Busch Gardens Amusement Park and historic Williamsburg.
 Newport News also offers students an exciting variety of cultural festivals throughout the year.